 Running is an amazing exercise and when done correctly can go a long way toward building an amazingly strong body!

 Dr. Sarah Ellis Duvall, PT, DPT, CPT has a passion for helping women become strong and confident in their body, free from aches and pains.
 She has several online programs for women that take them through a progressive exercise program to heal pelvic floor issues and abdominal separation.
 Sarah has a lifelong passion for running, including competing for Clemson University on the Track and Field Team.
 She has also run numerous road races post-college, including a marathon.

-For more information on breathing, diastasis, and pelvic floor dysfunction, check out our All Access Membership Program.
+For more information on breathing, diastasis, and pelvic floor dysfunction, check out our Online Programs.
 It’s the right kind of fit!